Kinto/kinto/docs/api/records.rst

 Records can be paginated and filtered, and conflicts can be detected.

 To do so, refer to :ref:`resource-endpoints` for more details on available operations on collection retrieval.

-.. http:get:: /buckets/(bucket_id)/collections/(collection_id)/records
+    GET /buckets/(bucket_id)/collections/(collection_id)/records

     :synopsis: Retrieve all the records in the collection.